The Garden Grazer

 5 stars

-So I made this soup yesterday because my daughter cane down with s slight cold - I doubled it because I knew I’d want some too.
+So I made this soup yesterday because my daughter came down with a slight cold.
+I doubled it because I knew I’d want some too.
 OMG!
 She enjoyed it, but I literally woke up THIS MORNING thinking about it.
-I want some NOW and it’s 7:30am!!
-Lol This will be a staple soup in our home from now on.
-SO GOOD and super simple!!
+I want some NOW and it’s 7:30am!
+This will be a staple soup in our home from now on.
+SO GOOD and super simple!

 Reply